 Working Papers

-1. Unintended Consequences of Sanitation Investment: Negative Externalities on Water Quality and Health in India [Osaka University ISER Moriguchi Prize, World Bank Blog Post, VoxDev Article] Submitted
+1. Unintended Consequences of Sanitation Investment: Negative Externalities on Water Quality and Health in India [Osaka University ISER Moriguchi Prize, World Bank Blog Post, VoxDev Article]

 Developing countries have increased sanitation investment to improve child health.
 However, scaling up latrine construction can cause water pollution externalities owing to insufficient infrastructure for the treatment of fecal sludge, offsetting the direct health benefits.
 I estimate the negative externalities of an Indian sanitation policy that subsidized the construction of over 100 million latrines.
 Exploiting the geographical variation in soil characteristics that affect the feasibility of latrine construction, I find that this policy increases river pollution by 72%.
 Although the policy reduces diarrheal child mortality overall, this positive health effect is eliminated when upstream areas lack adequate wastewater infrastructure.